kommander/aden/README.md

 ## Help
 ```
-aden -h
+$ aden -h

 Usage: aden [rootpath][options]

   Options:

     -h, --help           output usage information
     -b, --build          Will only build out the app assets and exit (not start the server)
     -d, --dev            Run in development mode (live reload)
     -n, --new [path]     Bootstrap a new page
     --nd [path]          Bootstrap a new page and start the dev server
+    -w, --workers [num]  Start with given [num] of workers, or all CPUs.
     -c, --clean          Remove all dist folders
     -f, --focus [path]   Choose one route to focus on.
 Mount only that.
     -p, --port [port]    Override the port to mount the server on
     --debug              Debug output
     -s, --silent         Do not output anything on purpose
     -v, --verbose        Output a lot
     --logger-no-date     Omit date from log output
-    --version           Show version string
     -V, --version        output the version number
 ```
 Aden runs in _production_ by default, without any CLI options.

 ## Run
 ### Development
-To confirm aden is installed correctly, try running the docs from the repository.
+To confirm aden is installed correctly, try running the docs from the repository, or check out the getting started guide at [aden.zwerk.io](http:\\aden.zwerk.io)
 ```
 aden -d path/to/docs
 ```